Syria: Could making 'domicide' a war crime bring justice? – DW – 01/31/2024

 Akesson can imagine domicide being prosecuted as part of a larger case, where other related human rights violations have also been committed.
 Domicide can be part of other violations like apartheid and persecution or forced displacement, Akesson, the UN's Rajagopal and other experts have noted.
 It is also often a precursor to genocide, they say.

-What reparations a prosecution would bring victims of domicide is even more difficult to imagine, Akkeson told DW
+What reparations a prosecution would bring victims of domicide is even more difficult to imagine, Akesson told DW

 "There will be no sustainable peace without justice and this should be reflected in any reconstruction project," argues Ammar Azzouz, a Syrian researcher at Oxford and author of the 2023 book, "Domicide: Architecture, War and the Destruction of Home in Syria."